Investigative Journalism Network Workshop

 - Short description of investigation (including existing sources, challenges, method)

 - Tentative publishing deadline

 The EBU Investigative Journalism Network is a community of dozens of investigative reporters and editors based in more than 20 countries.
-All of them — all of you — share expertise in this field that has proven to be an incredibly useful tool and joint journalistic projects have in the past stemmed from similar networking workshops.
+All of them -all of you- share an expertise in this field that has proven to be an incredibly useful tool and joint journalistic projects have in the past stemmed from similar networking workshops.

-As on previous editions of this pitching workshop, the aim is to get active investigative reporters from the EBU community together to discuss story ideas, get acquainted with their peers around the continent and hopefully go back home with a few projects they can collaborate on and which will result in powerful investigative publications with cross-border impact.
+As in previous editions of this pitch workshop, the aim is to get active investigative reporters from the EBU community together to discuss story ideas, get acquainted with their peers around the continent and hopefully go back home with a few projects they can collaborate on, and which will result in powerful investigative publications with cross-border impact.
 The session is conducted under strict confidentiality rules.